Information for overseas PhD applicants

 the Sun; stars and the inter-stellar environment; pulsars;

-Funding possibilities for non-EU overseas studentsThe University operates some bursary schemes which are available for highly qualified international students which can contribute towards tuition costs and, in some cases, towards living costs.
-Current schemes are outlined below.
+Funding possibilities for non-EU overseas studentsThe University operates a number of scholarship and bursary schemes which are available for highly qualified international students which can cover or contribute towards tuition costs and, in some cases, living costs.
+Current schemes are outlined on our funding page.

 When and how to apply

 Early application for the PhD programme is advised, especially if you are intending to apply for ORS or other University Scholarships.
 If you wish to apply to one of the University scholarship schemes you must apply for it separately as well as filling in the PhD application form.

 Applications involving self-funding or other sources of funding can be considered at any time.

 All PhD applications should be made online - please see the online application page.

 It is important that you complete the application form carefully and fully.
 Your nationality should be that which is recorded in your passport.